- About ORBIC

 ORBIC evaluates the NatureServe ranks and further refines the data for state application through placing species on their Lists 1 through 4.
 The fact that Oregon and California have such high rates of species endemism was the reason for the implementation of the 1-4 Heritage Listings in Oregon and California.
 In particular, most heritage programs consider all G1, G2 or G3 taxa as needing protection.
 Based on a snapshot search of NatureServe explorer, 1138 taxa in Oregon are ranked G1-G3 (or T1-T3).
 Of these, 615 taxa ranked as a G3 (or T3, excluding taxa with G3 in range ranks).
 Many of these are rare endemics which have few documented threats.
 Because of this, ORBIC evaluates G3 taxa individually based the significance of the species Oregon distribution, and overall threats to the taxa.
 This evaluation is the primary analysis used to determine which ORBIC list they are placed on.

-List 2 contains taxa that are threatened with extirpation or presumed to be extirpated from the state of Oregon.
+List 2 contains taxa that are threatened with extirpation or presumed to be extirpated from the state of Oregon, but are secure or abundant elsewhere.
 These are often peripheral or disjunct species which are of concern when considering species diversity within Oregon's borders.
 They can be very significant when protecting the genetic diversity of a taxon.
-ORNHP regards extreme rarity as a significant threat and has included species which are very rare in Oregon on this list.
+ORBIC regards extreme rarity as a significant threat and has included species which are very rare in Oregon but secure elsewhere on this list.

-List 3 contains species for which more information is needed before status can be determined, but which may be threatened or endangered in Oregon or throughout their range.
-Many taxa on this list may eventually be determined to belong on List 1 or List 2, so it is important that they be looked for, and the few known occurrences be protected.
+List 3 contains species for which more information is needed before status can be determined, but for which there is reason to believe they may be threatened or endangered in Oregon or throughout their range.
+Many taxa on this list may eventually be determined to belong on List 1 or List 2, so it is important that they be looked for.

 List 4 contains taxa which are of conservation concern but currently do not meet the criteria for begin considered threatened or endangered.
 This includes taxa which are very rare but are currently secure, as well as taxa which are declining in numbers or habitat but are still too abundant to be proposed as threatened or endangered.
 While these taxa currently may not need the same active management attention as threatened or endangered taxa, they do require continued monitoring.